srlinuxeurope/DCFPartnerHackathon/srl-sros-gnmi-config-lab/README.md

 Explore...

+* **Download SROS gNMI XPATHs**

+If you wish to explore SR Linux YANG model, browse at https://yang.srlinux.dev/ and choose your version (23.7.1 in this case)

 ## Tasks

-<p style="color:red">*Tip: open a 2nd window with the console to the router being configured, so that you can confirm that the configs being sent through gnmic are actually being applied in the router*</p>
+*Tip: open a 2nd window with the console to the router being configured, so that you can confirm that the configs being sent through gnmic are actually being applied in the router*

 - [ ] **Make sure the gNMI server of each node is up**